aliv3zx/BlockCoin-MiniApp/README.md

-# BlockCoin Mini App — Prototype v0.1
+# Tap-To-Earn Mini App — Prototype v0.1

 This is a local playable prototype of the BlockCoin Telegram Mini App concept.